T-Display

 Avoid peeling off the protective film on the display immediately.
 Soldering header pins occurs near the display, and flux may accidentally spill onto it, so it is clever to keep the protective film in place until you have finished your soldering work.

-The ESP32S microcontroller is available in 4MB and 16MB flash memory variants (Important: 32MiB is 32Mbit which is 4MB).
-It does not include PSRAM.
+The ESP32S microcontroller on these boards is available in 4MB and 16MB flash memory variants (Important: 32MiB is 32Mbit which is 4MB).
+Typically, these boards are sold with 16MB.

-A shell case can be purchased separately, or you can 3D print a shell yourself.
+A shell case can be purchased separately.
+You can as well 3D print a shell yourself.

 Item Value